Overview of the Modern Knife Maker

 treating is done in an oxygen-free or oxygen-reduced atmosphere in

-the high temperature controlled environment necessary to heat
+the high temperature accurately controlled environment necessary to heat

-treat these steels.
-The stock removal knife maker can be limited by
+environment.
+The stock removal knife maker may be limited by

 the size and shape of the stock he uses, but nowadays, this does not